Does your staff know how much you appreciate them? The wrong answer could impact your bottom line.

 Feeling appreciated is a key indicator of workplace happiness, Robert Half research has found.
 And that can directly lead to better retention, productivity and engagement among employees.
 Organizations that fail to recognize employees who exceed expectations risk impacting the quantity and quality of work, and higher turnover.

-The good news is, employee recognition programs, when planned intelligently and implemented with care, are endlessly customizable to fit your company's culture.
+The good news is, employee rewards programs, when planned intelligently and implemented with care, are endlessly customizable to fit your company's culture.
 The better news is, employee appreciation awards and incentives don't have to cost a lot.
 The idea and the spirit behind employee recognition programs — the fact that the company is rewarding team members who are doing a great job — can be as motivational as the material rewards themselves.

 - On major work anniversaries — After an employee's first anniversary, you should make note of anniversaries divisible by five.
 Often these benchmarks will come with company benefits, such as more paid time off or scheduled salary increases, but it's nice for a manager to remember it, too.